 Continuing students must schedule an advising appointment with their faculty adviser in order to have their class schedule approved and their advising hold removed prior to registration for the fall and spring semesters.
 An advising appointment is not required for Interim or summer school registration.
 However, students are encouraged to consult with their adviser if they have any questions regarding registration for any semester or term.

 To be permitted to register for classes, students must clear all holds and financial obligations to the college.
 This includes library fines and parking tickets.
 In the spring semester, students must pay their reservation deposits for the following year prior to registration for the fall semester.

 Adding & Dropping Courses

-Students may update their schedule of courses during the first 5 days of the fall and spring semesters.
+Students may update their schedule of courses during the first 5 class days of the fall and spring semesters.
 Add/drop for Interim, Summer I, and Summer II is limited to the first two days of the term.
 Adding courses is subject to availability.
-Courses dropped during the official add/drop period will not appear on the students’ transcripts.
+Courses dropped during the official add/drop period will not appear on the student's transcript.

 Some financial aid awards require that recipients be enrolled full-time.
-Financial aid recipients, including student-athletes, veterans, and international students, should consult the Director of Financial Aid before they drop any course at any point in the semester.
+Financial aid recipients, including student-athletes, veterans or students receiving Veterans Benefits, and international students, should consult the Financial Aid and Registrar's Offices before they drop any course at any point in the semester.